webplatform/docs/concepts/programming/javascript/future/index.md

 Describe performance enchantments.

 === Features ===
-TODO: List some of the EMCAScript 6 features such as Syntax, Strcutures and Library implementations
+TODO: List some of the EMCAScript 6 features such as Syntax, Structures and Library implementations

+=== Concepts ===
+Describe concepts such as Classes, Private Names, Inheritance and Abstraction.

 ==References==
 <references />